00xbyte/00xbyte.github.io/_posts/2024-10-08-hacking-dash-cams.md

 ```
 `did` is the device id - aka IMEI.

 This allows an attacker to brute-force their way to retreive all the existing IMEIs.
-Because the camera has no way to validate the binding phone is the correct one, then:
+Because the api has no way to validate whether the owner of the phone that binding to a new camera is also the owner of that camera, then:
 **Any user can register to themselves any unregistered camera by guessing the IMEI**

 Futhermore, the IMEI number is visible on some devices (like dash cams) and allows pedestrians to look through the car window and obtain the IMEI number.